Tournedos/Tournedos.github.io/_tabs/ACT1.md

 Fortnite overwhelmingly dominates the conversation from late 2017 onward, far exceeding PUBG, H1Z1 and Apex Legends.
 PUBG plays a crucial early role, while H1Z1 remains limited in scale and Apex Legends produces a visible but short-lived shock.

-This confirms that the BR eruption is not only genre-driven, but largely Fortnite-driven.
+This confirms that the BR eruption is not only genre-driven, but largely **Fortnite-driven**.

 <!-- FIGURE: Mentions of BR game names over time -->
 <div class = "plot-card">